there-is-no-sp00n/Let-There-Be-Sight/README.md

 The depth sensor is used to get A) the distance to the object and B) the XYZ coordinates of the object in the real world.

-All distance calculations for distance and XYZ coordinates are in reference to where the Intel RealSense is located.
+All calculations for distance and XYZ coordinates are in reference to where the Intel RealSense is located.